by Konstantinos Archontakis M.D.

 Good health and well-being of humans who live in earthy surroundings has always and still is in need of the bright energy sent to us by the sun.
 Thus the first God of medicine, meaning the God who preserves life and defeats death, was Apollo, the God of light and rhythm.
 Even today folk wisdom repeats the phrase “Where the sun enters a doctor doesn’t”.
 Apollo is the child of Zeus (god of reason and the rational) and Leto (goddess of oblivion, Lethe) and the twin brother of Artemis, Goddess of half-light, the moon.
 God Apollo and the mortal Coronis gave life to a child called Asclepius who, as a half-God was brought to the earthly world and trained as a healer.
 His teacher was Centaur Chiron (half-human and half-horse) who had the knowledge to exploit the beneficent powers of the natural world.
 Asclepius soon acquired the reputation of the great healer and traveled around Greece healing people.
 The power of his work gave him the prestige of a God in a world of mortals.
 His sons and daughters supported his healing power as his helpers but as independent beings as well.
 His sons took part in the Trojan War as military doctors while his daughters were protectors and leaders of the doctors’ healing acts and performed health rehabilitation techniques with spiritual and bodily interventions.

-In Greece at that time there was a form of treatment provision which was based on the structure of Asclepeion.
+In Greece at that time, there was a form of treatment provision which was based on the structure of Asclepeion.
 Asclepeion was the temple of healing intervention by the descendants of Asclepius, under the supervision of him and his family.
 This place constitutes not only the core of a building infrastructure but the crown of a multi-shaped and multi-productive intervention both in mental, psychological, physical and social functions of the human entity.
 In its basic form it includes theatre (drama-therapy), baths (spa-therapy), stadium (exercising), gardens (relaxation), kitchen (restaurants), bed-chambers (hotels), temples (impressive structures) and the Avaton (a quiet chamber half buried into the earth with dim lighting intended for deep sleep – ICU).
 Fast, diet, purification, drinking water from a healing spring, relaxation in a clean environment, theatre performance, listening to music, dancing, exercising, sleep induction, psychological shocks, pharmaceutical and surgical interventions combined with the most powerful weapon anyone can possess, which is faith to a higher power, deconstructs illness and provides the psychosomatic balance which leads to the cure.
 The final healing intervention is the sleep during which, while the patient is asleep in the Avaton, he/she comes in contact with Asclepius, his helpers and his sacred animals so that the cure can arise.
 The structure of the Asclepeion is directed by the priesthood.
 The priesthood, in the form of a health centre, offers healing through God Asclepius.

 The Asclepeion centres acquired glory and fame and were invited to create regional branches.
 Thus a system of regional health centres was created being under the supervision of the central one.
 Their structure and their expansion were supported by donations from the reach patients and kings.
 Many of the Asclepeion centres, such as the one in the island of Kos, were converted to a neutral war zone during difficult circumstances in history so that political and military deliberations could take place between opposites powers for the benefit of peace.

 Sixteen generations after Asclepius came his descendant, the eminent personality of Hippocrates (460-377 B.C.) who was known worldwide.
-He worked at the Asclepeion centres in the island of Kos and traveled offering his services not only to prominent personalities of that time but also after invitation to cure deadly epidemics.
-He was concerned with the anatomic and functional structure of the human organism and evolved to a brilliant anatomist and physiologist.
+He worked at the Asclepeion centres in the island of Kos and traveled offering his services not only to prominent personalities of that time but also after an invitation to cure deadly epidemics.
+He was concerned with the anatomic and functional structure of the human organism and evolved into a brilliant anatomist and physiologist.
 His logical methodology is the basis upon which medical thinking is developed until today.
 His moral views on medical practice are stated in the oath of Hippocrates.
 The oath, which has been translated in all the languages of the world, is the one that the graduates of medical schools give after the successful completion of their training.
 The healing interventions of that time were surgical and pharmaceutical.
-The means used for these interventions were the surgical tools, forerunners of the contemporary ones, herbs and metals, which have evolved to today’s medicines and hypnosis.
+The means used for these interventions were the surgical tools, forerunners of the contemporary ones, herbs, and metals, which have evolved to today’s medicines and hypnosis.
 Since the age of Hippocrates the theory of “humors”, which derives from the philosophical approaches of Empedocles (495-435 B.C.) and Aristotle (384-322 B.C.), is beginning to form.
 Four are the humors of the human body: blood, phlegm, yellow bile and black bile and they are related to the four elements of fire, water, air and earth and the four characters of bloody, phlegmatic, choleric and melancholic.
-In succession any other sequence of four is structured around them and is related to rhythm, orientation, psychism, temperature, diet, etc.
+In succession, any other sequence of four is structured around them and is related to rhythm, orientation, psychism, temperature, diet, etc.

 The theory of humors was developed and described in accuracy by the leading medical doctor Galenus (129-199 A.C.), and is even until today the basis of Ionian (Greek) medicine.